Switzerland–European Union relations: Trade

-The European Union is Switzerland's largest trading partner, and Switzerland is the EU's fourth largest trading partner, after the United Kingdom, U.S. and China.
+The European Union is Switzerland's largest trading partner, and Switzerland is the EU's fourth largest trading partner, after the United Kingdom, United States and China.
 Export of goods from Switzerland accounts for 5.2% of the EU's imports; mainly chemicals, medicinal products, machinery, instruments and time pieces.
 In terms of services, the EU's exports to Switzerland amounted to €67.0 billion in 2008 while imports from Switzerland stood at €47.2 billion.

 Treaties

 Switzerland signed a free-trade agreement with the then European Economic Community in 1972, which entered into force in 1973.

 Switzerland is a member of the European Free Trade Association (EFTA), and took part in negotiating the European Economic Area (EEA) agreement with the European Union.
 It signed the agreement on 2 May 1992, and submitted an application for accession to the EU on 20 May 1992.
 However, after a Swiss referendum held on 6 December 1992 rejected EEA membership by 50.3% to 49.7%, the Swiss government decided to suspend negotiations for EU membership until further notice.
 These did not resume and in 2016, Switzerland formally withdrew its application for EU membership.

+Switzerland is also a member of Schengen Area and Single Euro Payments Area (SEPA).

 In 1994, Switzerland and the EU started negotiations about a special relationship outside the EEA.
 Switzerland wanted to safeguard the economic integration with the EU that the EEA treaty would have permitted, while purging the relationship of the points of contention that had led to the people rejecting the referendum.
 Swiss politicians stressed the bilateral nature of these negotiations, where negotiations were conducted between two equal partners and not between 16, 26, 28 or 29, as is the case for EU treaty negotiations.

 These negotiations resulted in a total of ten treaties, negotiated in two phases, the sum of which makes a large share of EU law applicable to Switzerland.
 The treaties are: